eps1lon/poe-db/README.md

 // Returns
 ModelInstance[]
 ```

-# environment variables
-The following variables have to be set as environment variables in order to
-authenticate to the database:
-- `POEDB_HOST`
-- `POEDB_USER` needs the following privileges
-  - drop/create host wide for `db:create`, `db:drop`
-  - all read/write privileges for the specified db
-- `POEDB_PW`
-- `POEDB_DB`

 # dev environment
 The repository should contain the latest models.
 If they are out of date